shubham9350/Amazon_clone/README.md

-These is all about amazon clone
+It is Clone project of Amazon web page.
+It is all about how Amazon look when we open the website.